 - Speak to your child using a gentle tone of voice because even infants are able to understand and react to emotions through listening to your tone of voice.

-- Praise your child by describing his behaviours clearly.
+- Praise your child by describing her behaviours clearly.
 For example, “Daddy likes it when you talk softly to your brother."
 Or “You should be proud of yourself for helping mummy put the dishes in the sink”.

-- Acknowledge your child’s efforts by praising your child for his efforts in trying new things or in attempting a task, even if your child did not perform well.
+- Acknowledge your child’s efforts by praising your child for her efforts in trying new things or in attempting a task, even if your child did not perform well.
 We cannot ask for anything more than your child’s best efforts.

 - Use positive language when providing constructive criticism.
 Describe the behaviour (eg. “I prefer you to help clean up your room”) rather than label your child (eg. “You’re lazy”, “You’re a nuisance”).